Declaration of trust

 The most common example of when a declaration of trust is used is the situation where an adult son or daughter borrows money for a deposit on a first house from his or her parents.

 The parents may have a mortgage already, and the terms of that mortgage prevent them from borrowing under another.
-So the son or daughter has to apply for the mortgage for his or her house alone.
+So the son or daughter has to apply to a mortgage lender for a mortgage for his or her house alone.

 However, the parents want the security of knowing that when the house is sold, they will get the loaned deposit back.
 There may be an arrangement to pay them some of the increase in the property price as interest.
-They may want to make sure that a girlfriend, boyfriend, husband, wife or partner does not become entitled in any way to the money they put in.
+They may want to make sure that a girlfriend, boyfriend, husband, wife or partner does not become entitled in any way to the money they put in if there is a relationship breakdown.

 In legal jargon, the deed of trust records the parents' beneficial interest in the property.